LearnWeb3DAO/What-is-Gas/README.md

 - Why are some transactions more expensive than others?
 - Why do Gas Fees exist?

-The answers to these questions lie within the concept of gas.
+The answer to these questions lie within the concept of gas.

 A recent upgrade, the London Upgrade of August 2021, slightly changed how transaction fees are calculated and how gas works.
 For that reason, we will break this tutorial into two sections: